 Once you have had time to let go of your unrequited feelings, it may make sense for you to look for someone else with whom you can have a relationship.
 It may be refreshing to pursue someone who is equally interested in being with you.
 It may help to search for a relationship that possesses the three components of love outlined in the triangular theory of love.
 According to the theory, these components are intimacy, passion, and commitment.

 This might not seem like the perfect solution at first, but much like distancing yourself from the person you love and distracting yourself, it may be effective if you're patient and give it a chance.
 Making a concerted effort to refrain from thinking about the other person and focusing on this new individual may lead to you finding the requited love you are seeking.

 It is generally not helpful to take the viewpoint of "there's only one person in the world I'm capable of loving."
-The idea of one individual in the world who's suitable for each of us can be a fallacy; there are billions of people on the planet, many of whom you might be compatible with.
+The idea of one individual in the world who's suitable for each of us or the “person of our dreams” can be a fallacy; there are billions of people on the planet, many of whom you might be compatible with.

 Therapy May Help You Overcome Unrequited Love